LLNL/CompilerGPT/README.md

 CompilerGPT calls AI modules through scripts which makes it flexible to use with different frameworks.
 Most connections are based on CURL.
 A legacy configuration for OpenAI's Python framework also exists.
 CompilerGPT's auto-configuration currently supports OpenAI, Anthropic, openrouter, and ollama.

+## LLMTools Library

+The `llmtools` branch contains a C++ library that factors out basic elements of interacting with LLMs.
+This library provides a clean interface for creating conversation histories, appending prompts, querying LLMs, and processing responses.
+A test driver (`test-llmtools.bin`) demonstrates simple usage of the library.

 ---

 ## Badges